TDMR87/BlazorStopwatchWithRecurop/README.md

 # Blazor stopwatch component
 A stopwatch/timer component created with Blazor and Recurop library.
+The purpose of this project is to showcase the usage and creation of timed operations with the Recurop library.

 See the live demo at https://tdmr87.github.io/BlazorStopwatchWithRecurop/